Edit DOCX Metadata

 What metadata can I edit?

 You can edit core document properties: title, author, subject, keywords, and creator.
-When you add a DOCX file, existing values are read and the form is pre-filled so you can change only what you need.
+These are stored in the DOCX core properties (docProps/core.xml).
+The form is pre-filled with existing values when you load a file.

 No. Only the document properties (metadata) are updated.
-All text, images, styles, and formatting stay the same.
-The tool only modifies the core properties part of the DOCX.
+All text, images, styles, and formatting remain unchanged.
+The tool modifies only the core properties part of the DOCX package.

 Is my document secure?

 Yes.
 All processing happens in your browser.
 Your file is never uploaded to our servers.
-No registration is required.
+No registration or account is required.

-Can I edit .doc or other Word formats?
+Can I edit metadata in DOC or other formats?

 Only DOCX (Office Open XML) files are supported.
-Older .doc files must be converted to DOCX first, for example in Microsoft Word.
+Older .doc (binary Word) files must be converted to DOCX first, for example in Microsoft Word.